C The Contra Adventure

-C: The Contra Adventure is a 3D action game produced by Konami and developed by Appaloosa Interactive that was released for the PlayStation in 1998.
+C: The Contra Adventure is a 1998 third-person shooter game developed by Appaloosa Interactive and published by Konami for the PlayStation.
 It was the second of two Contra games Konami of America co-produced with Appaloosa, following Contra: Legacy of War in 1996.
 C: The Contra Adventure was never released in Japan, Europe, or Australia.

 Story

 A meteorite with an alien infestation heads towards Earth following the events in Contra: Legacy of War.
 The meteorite falls near a Mayan temple somewhere in South America, and shortly afterward, the temple is occupied by an alien life form staging an invasion, as the natives begin to disappear and the local wildlife is devastated.
 Tasha, a member of the elite Contra Force, is sent to infiltrate the occupied temple, but goes missing during the operation.
 Ray Poward (having previously retired after the events of Contra: Legacy of War), is brought back into action to re-establish contact with Tasha and neutralize the alien invaders.